sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 Ville: I can deal with that.
 Just so long as its afterwards.

-JeanHyde: These are based on GCC and clang attributes, but those can do whatever they want.
+JeanHeyd: These are based on GCC and clang attributes, but those can do whatever they want.
 I can email the implementors to see how they feel about this.

 Jens: The example on the screen limit and offset have an influence of if_empty so having the reverse order of these would be confusing.